IbrahemHurani/OOP_ariel/README.md

             Time = self.startTime + self.stopTime + self.openTime + self.closeTime
             return (abs(dest - pos)) / self.speed + Time
 ```
-3)class Calls:this class for reader form file.csv and input the information in variables.the information about all the calls (requests) for elevator
+3)class Calls:this class for reader form calls.csv and input the information in variables.the information about all the calls (requests) for elevator

 4)class Ex1:this class is the main in this project because this class check what the best elevator need to come for every call and in this class do the print.